Transaminases are enzymes essential to liver cells.

 What are transaminases?

-both found in kidney and liver cells.
+Two types, ALT and AST, are predominantly present in kidney and liver cells.

-What is the role of liver enzymes?
+The role of liver enzymes

 Liver enzymes test